Skip to content

 About

 BUTTM (Broadcast Using This Tool Modernized) is a modern broadcasting application inspired by BUTT, the well-known broadcasting client.
+It keeps a simple connect-and-go workflow while packing in the tools you need for professional live radio and podcasting.

 Features